titzer/virgil/README.md

 without a lot of overhead, either syntactically or at runtime.
 Its implementation is focused primarily on static compilation to produce native executables that are standalone.
+It is well-suited to writing small and fast programs.
 That makes it ideal for building certain kinds of programs like compilers and virtual machines.
+It is currently being used for virtual machine and programming language research.

+This repository includes the entire compiler, runtime system, tests, and supporting code for Virgil's various compilation targets.

+## Features ##

+Virgil focuses on balancing these main features in a statically-typed language:

+  * Classes - for basic object-oriented programming
+  * Functions - for small-scale reuse of functionality
+  * Tuples - for efficient aggregation and uniform treatment of multi-argument functions
+  * Type parameters - for powerful and clean abstraction over types
+  * Algebraic data types - for easy building and matching of data structures

+## Supported Targets ##

 Virgil can compile to x86 binaries for Linux or Darwin, to jar files for the JVM, or to WebAssembly.
+Linux binaries can run successfully under Windows using Window's Linux system call layer.

+* x86-darwin : 32-bit Darwin kernels (MacOS)
+* x86-linux : 32-bit Linux kernels
+* jar : JAR files for the Java Virtual Machine
+* wasm : WebAssembly module for any Wasm engine

-## Implementation
+## Implementation ##

 Virgil is fully self-hosted: its entire compiler and runtime system is implemented in Virgil.
-It can bootstrap (i.e. compiler compiles itself and all runtime code) on any of its target platforms.
+The compiler can bootstrap (i.e. compile itself and all runtime code) on any of the target platforms.
-It is currently being used for virtual machine and programming language research.

-This repository includes the entire compiler, runtime system, tests, and supporting code for Virgil's various compilation targets.
+Native binaries compiled from your programs can be as small as a few hundred bytes in size and consume just kilobytes of memory at runtime.

-## Documentation
+## Documentation ##

 The most up-to-date documentation is, as always, the implementation in this repository!

-### Google Code Project

-An slightly out-of-date tutorial from the defunct [Google Code Project](https://code.google.com/archive/p/virgil/).
+A basic [wiki](doc/wiki) is available, though not all new features are covered.
-Some syntax has changed and Virgil now supports algebraic data types, enums, floating point, and compiles to more targets.
+Virgil now supports algebraic data types, enums, and floating point.

+### Tutorial programs

+There are lots of example programs in [doc/tutorial](doc/tutorial).

 ### Research Papers